wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

     (4) When the Cold Storage Nelson Limited shares owned by the Nelson Raspberry Marketing Committee vest in Rubus Investments Nelson Limited, the vesting does not constitute a dutiable gift to Rubus Investments Nelson Limited.

-    Section 75D: inserted, on 8 September 1999 (applying on and after the date that the Raspberry Marketing Authorities (Dissolution) Regulations 1999 were made), by [section 82(1)][252] of the Taxation (Remedial Matters) Act 1999 (1999 No 98).
+    Section 75D: inserted, on 8 September 1999 (applying on and after 12 July 1999), by [section 82(1)][252] of the Taxation (Remedial Matters) Act 1999 (1999 No 98).

 #### Reliefs

 ##### 76 Relief for subsequent gift of reserved benefit

-*   When the donor of a dutiable gift to which [section 70][101] applies (in this section referred to as the **original gift**) subsequently makes a dutiable gift of the whole or any part of the benefit or advantage (as defined in that section) created or reserved on the making of the original gift, there shall be deducted from the gift duty otherwise payable in respect of that subsequent gift (so far as that gift duty extends) an amount calculated in accordance with the following formula:
+*   When the donor of a dutiable gift to which [section 70][101] applies (in this section referred to as the original gift) subsequently makes a dutiable gift of the whole or any part of the benefit or advantage (as defined in that section) created or reserved on the making of the original gift, there shall be deducted from the gift duty otherwise payable in respect of that subsequent gift (so far as that gift duty extends) an amount calculated in accordance with the following formula:

     a× c